Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to civil penalties for failure to remove snow or ice
+A Local Law to amend the administrative code of the city of New York, in relation to removal of dog waste

 This Introduction was Referred to Comm by Council to the Committee on Sanitation and Solid Waste Management